jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 ### Feature selection

-Now, finally, we understand almost enough about how scikit-learn works to do feature selection.
+Now, finally, we understand almost enough about how scikit-learn works to figure out whether both position and speed are necessary inputs, i.e., to do feature selection.
 There's just one more thing to learn: feature masks.

+Each `PopulationGLM` object has a feature mask attribute, which allows us to exclude certain parts of the input.
+Its shape is `X.shape[1]` (number of columns in the design matrix) by `n_neurons` (number of neurons we're trying to predict) and, if it's not specified explicitly, a default mask including everything is created:

 <div class="render-user render-presenter">